 We can’t forget to laugh through this whole process.
 Sometimes taking out an old boardgame, or trying a new one, is just what the doctor ordered!

-We hope you have found this list of gifts for your parents (and grandparents) helpful.
-Those are just some of the ideas you could gift a love one to let them know you are thinking of them, brighten their day, and give provide something to do during this weird time of isolation.
+We hope you have found this list of gifts for your older parents (and grandparents) helpful.
+Those are just some of the ideas you could gift a love one to let them know you are thinking of them, brighten their day, and give provide something to do during these changed times.
 Besides, who doesn’t love getting a surprise gift?!

 Stay safe everyone!